-- 3. Commit the funding required to eliminate the \$16.3-billion of disrepair in Ontario's publicly funded schools.
-Economist Hugh Mackenzie's report, entitled: "Ontario's deteriorating schools: The fix is not in" confirms that despite the significant increase in provincial funding for school renewal since 2015, \$1.4 billion/year is simply not enough to make up for the 20 years when provincial funding was a mere fraction of what it ought to have been not only for renewal but for school capital projects and operational maintenance in schools.
-In fact, the report highlights that even with current increased provincial funding levels for school renewal, the repair backlog will continue to increase.
-We've seen this come to pass with the increase in total disrepair grow to be \$16.3-billion.
-Clearly, this outcome is not desired and we would expect your government to take the following bold funding steps to truly fix Ontario's schools and achieve the outcomes deserved by the 2-million students who spend their days in school buildings: - a.
+Despite the significant increase in provincial funding for school renewal since 2015, \$1.4 billion/year is simply not enough to make up for the 20 years when provincial funding was a mere fraction of what it ought to have been - not only for renewal but for school capital projects and operational maintenance in schools.
+Certainly, we have seen this to be true given that current provincial funding levels for school renewal have resulted in a consistent year-over-year increase in Ontario's school repair backlog.

+With this in mind, and with the new appreciation of the criticality of school buildings in the context of the COVID-19 pandemic, we urge your government to take the following bold funding steps to truly fix Ontario's schools and achieve the outcomes deserved by the 2million students who ought to all be spending their days in school buildings:

+- a.
 Keep special School Condition Improvement (SCI) funding at \$1 billion per year until the repair backlog is gone. - b.
 Increase annual School Renewal Allocation (SRA) funding from the current \$357 million per year to \$1.7 billion per year, and maintain that funding at 3% of the replacement value of Ontario's schools to conform to the generally accepted level of renewal funding required to keep schools in a state of good repair. - c.
-Create a new and separate capital stream of funding to replace the 346 school buildings across the province determined to be too expensive to repair as of the most recent provincial review cycle; an estimated \$3.9 billion one-time capital injection amortized over 40 years would result in a new budgetary expense of \$100 million per vear.
+Create a new and separate capital stream of funding to replace the 346 school buildings across the province determined to be too expensive to repair as of the most recent provincial review cycle; an estimated \$3.9 billion one-time capital injection amortized over 40 years would result in a new budgetary expense of \$100 million per year. - d.

-d.
 Increase the current operational maintenance budget by \$165 million per year (an 8.7% increase from current levels, based on industry averages) and ensure that the formula used to determine this annual figure explicitly recognizes the underlying drivers of differences in operating costs for schools in the province including: labour costs in the community, heating costs and climate, age & design of school buildings.

-Therefore, to eliminate the \$16.3-billion of disrepair in Ontario's publicly funded schools, which surely must be desired outcome, your government must maintain the existing special SCI funding at \$1-billion/year until the repair backlog is eliminated; and also maintain existing funding for renewal, amortized costs of building new schools, and operational maintenance costs.
+Therefore, to eliminate the \$16.3-billion+ of disrepair in Ontario's publicly funded schools, your government must maintain the existing special SCI funding at \$1-billion/year until the repair backlog is eliminated; and also maintain existing funding for renewal, amortized costs of building new schools, and operational maintenance costs.
 As well, your government must commit to the following new annual funding:

-- + an additional \$1.3 billion/year in renewal funding - + an additional \$100 million/year to cover amortized cost of rebuilding 346 schools - + an additional \$165 million/year for operational maintenance in schools - = AN ADDITIONAL \$1.6 BILLION OF ANNUAL FUNDING until the \$16.3-billion repair backlog is eliminated and the \$1 billion of SCI funding can be redirected
++ an additional \$1.3 billion/year in renewal funding

++ an additional \$100 million/year to cover amortized cost of rebuilding 346 schools

++ an additional \$165 million/year for operational maintenance in schools

+= AN ADDITIONAL \$1.6 BILLION OF ANNUAL FUNDING until the \$16.3-billion+ repair backlog is eliminated and the \$1 billion of SCI funding can be redirected

-The \$16.3-billion of disrepair that plagues Ontario's publicly funded schools has accumulated over twenty years so is not realistically going to be solved overnight.
-However, we look to your provincial government to take the bold steps to invest in our publicly funded schools as critical infrastructure and, in so doing, make a critical investment in our youth.
+The \$16.3-billion+ of disrepair that plagues Ontario's publicly funded schools accumulated over decades, so is not going to be solved overnight.
+However, we look to your provincial government to take the bold steps to invest in our publicly funded schools as critical infrastructure and, in so doing, make a critical investment in our youth, our communities, and our economy.
 We cannot lose another generation of students learning in abysmal learning conditions.
+It is worth noting that had your government adopted this funding approach immediately upon taking power in 2018, schools would have been in significantly better shape to provide safe, robust learning environments amidst the COVID-19 pandemic.
+We cannot underinvest in critical public infrastructure and then expect it to provide what is needed amidst a crisis situation.